America’s Overlooked Pollution Crisis: Factory Farm Manure

 Total Manure Nutrient Pollution

 Key Points – Manure Nutrient Pollution 1.
-Broadly estimated, ~90% of the key nutrients (N & P) in manure are dispersed into the environment.
-2. About 10% of the total manure nitrogen (N) from factory farms is applied to crops, with an even smaller share effectively incorporated into the soil.
-3. About a third to […]
+Broadly estimated, ~80-90% of the key nutrients (N & P) in factory farm manure are dispersed into the environment.
+2. About 10% of the total manure nitrogen (N) from factory farms is effectively applied to cropland and incorporated into soil.
+3. About a third to a half of all […]

 Total Manure Nutrient Volumes